An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow, Red, Black.
 Blue and Gray, 1920 with Diagram

 As mentioned, examination of Pier and Ocean 5 reveals that other areas of the composition suggest potential squares, which do not, however, attain the balance of the one in the center.
-The central square suggests a fully attained equivalence of opposites in a sea of unbalanced situations where other potential squares do not reach the balanced synthesis of the square in the center:
+The central square suggests a fully attained equivalence of opposites in a sea of unbalanced situations where other potential squares do not reach the balanced relationship between opposites of the square in the center:

 Fig. 6